• Skip to primary navigation

 Paratha, pan fried indian flatbread along with pickle and chai

-When I would visit my grandparents in North India every year as a kid, the favorite breakfast would be paratha topped with lots if butter and tangy spicy anardana masala (pomegranate powder).
-Elders would enjoy this with chai and kids with a cup of warm milk.
-Some days it would be Aloo paratha, another day Gobi Paratha and yet another time Paneer Paratha.
+When I would visit my grandparents in North India every year as a kid, my favorite breakfast would be paratha, topped with lots of butter and tangy, spicy anardana masala (pomegranate powder).
+Elders would enjoy this with chai, and kids with a cup of warm milk.

-Paratha's are also great to pack in a tiffin for lunch, especially for toddlers and kids.
+Parathas are also great to pack in tiffin for lunch, especially for toddlers and kids.
 They keep soft for longer.
-I usually cut the paratha in to 8 pieces similar to a pizza for my daughter.
-This makes it easy for her to enjoy parathas during lunch as finger food.
+I usually cut the paratha into eight pieces, similar to a pizza for my daughter.
+This makes it easy for her to enjoy parathas as finger food during lunch.

 What is Paratha?

-In North India or Punjabi parathas, we apply ghee or oil before layering the paratha.
+In North Indian or Punjabi parathas, we apply ghee or oil before layering the paratha.
 You could also call this ghee paratha.

-Sometimes we add some Ajwain (Carom seeds), along with the ghee, to make Ajwain paratha.
-Ajwain is a great addition to paratha's as it helps with digestion and is also rich in fiber, mineral and vitamin.
+Sometimes, we add some Ajwain (Carom seeds), along with the ghee, to make Ajwain paratha.
+Ajwain is a great addition to paratha as it helps with digestion and is rich in fiber, minerals, and vitamins.

-You can add some salt and or red chili powder (or other spices) when you apply ghee in the paratha.
+You can add salt and or red chili powder (or other spices) when applying ghee to the paratha.
 Depending on who you are making it for, I make the paratha with spices or just plain.
 For my daughter, I add lots of ghee and add salt.
-For myself, some ghee, salt and red chili powder.
+For myself, some ghee, salt, and red chili powder.
 You may call this Masala Paratha.

 Is Paratha Vegan?

-Yes, it is make with whole wheat flour, water, salt and oil.
-Simply replace the ghee with your favorite vegetable oil in the recipe.
+It is made with whole wheat flour, water, salt, and oil.
+Simply replace the ghee in the recipe with your favorite vegetable oil.

 Paratha, pan fried indian flatbread along with pickle, chutney and chai